-Table 118 Network Setting > Interface Grouping
+Table 99 Network Setting > Interface Grouping (continued)

-LABEL DESCRIPTION Add New Interface Group Click this button to create a new interface group.
-Group Name This shows the descriptive name of the group.
-WAN Interface This shows the WAN interfaces in the group.
-LAN Interfaces This shows the LAN interfaces in the group.
-Criteria This shows the filtering criteria for the group.
+LABEL DESCRIPTION Criteria This shows the filtering criteria for the group.
 Modify Click the Edit icon to modify an existing Interface group setting or click the Delete icon to remove the Interface group.

-17.2.1 Interface Group Configuration
+16.2.1 Interface Group Configuration